I was born in San Antonio, Texas in 1953. I was already

 building process.
 Anyway, now my creativity is back to two-dimensional, though I obviously use various painterly means to "fake" three-D reality.
 This was not in vogue too much in

 art school, and so I went almost full blown minimal, abstract, and non-objective.
-This was good for me, even though I often started my pieces from an landscape viewpoint.
+This was good for me, even though I often started my pieces from an landscape mindset,

-text.
-And, to further clarity, I'm not really trying to paint ideas, feelings, thoughts, things, but performing a visual alchemy, hopefully that will create a visual amalgam
+And, to further clarify, I'm not really trying to paint ideas, feelings, thoughts, things, but in performing a visual alchemy, hopefully that will create an amalgam

 more difficult to maintain one's privacy online and I will do my small part to help.